7-Day Marvelous Mid-Coast Maine: August 25-31, 2027 - $3,795

 DAY 6 - Bar Harbor - Acadia National Park - Farewell Dinner

-Today, get an early start and travel “DownEast” where many years ago, “DownEast” described the direction sailing ships traveled to get here from New York and Boston.
+Today, travel “DownEast” where many years ago, “DownEast” described the direction sailing ships traveled to get here from New York and Boston.
 That is, downwind and to the east.
 Visit its most beloved, most quintessential Maine harbor town of Bar Harbor to indulge on some of the freshest seafood you’ll ever have, browse the local shops along Main St., and/or take in the ocean views along the Shore Path.
 Then hop aboard a trolley for a narrated tour of Acadia, one of America’s favorite national parks and take in the beauty of its ponds, sandy beaches, rugged outcroppings, and a panoramic vista from atop Mt Desert’s highest point: Cadillac Mountain.
-This evening, join your fellow travel companions for a Farewell Dinner at a local seaside restaurant.
+This evening, join your fellow travel companions for a Farewell Dinner at a local restaurant.
 Meal (B, D)

 DAY 7 - Return to Bangor International Airport - Fly home